StoreConnect/sensorthings-api-deployment/kubernetes/README.md

 ## Configuration

-SensorThings API Kubernetes deployment is done by rendering `*.template.yml` template files.
-Configuration of these templates can be done within the [frost-properties.yml](./frost-properties.yml) file.
+SensorThings API Kubernetes deployment is done by rendering `*.template.yml` template files based on the [frost-properties.yml](./frost-properties.yml) configuration file.
+This way, you only have to edit this file to create a SensorThings API Kubernetes deployment that fits to your need.